PalMuc/Annotate-GFF/Readme.md

 GFF file.
 For that purpose it is advisable to blast against a peptide sequence database like
 [NCBI nr](http://www.ncbi.nlm.nih.gov/blast/blast_databases.shtml)
+Another optional parameter is the default species name for annotations.
+When the hit definition of a BLAST hit does not follow the convention: Sequence\_name [Species\_name] no sequence name for that hit can be determined.
+In this case, the default sequence name will be used.
+If none is set, the corresponding field will be left empty.

 ## Usage
 Annotate-GFF takes the following parameters: